applicaster/developer.applicaster.com/book/push/push-android.md

 # Push plugin - Android

-The iOS push plugin for Zapp is based on implementing the `PushContract`.
+The Android push plugin for Zapp is based on implementing the `PushContract` interface.
-The protocol goes through all of the functions for initializing a push provider.
+The interface goes through all of the functions for initializing a push provider.

 ## Create a new push provider

-This chapter describes how to build a push provider plugin.
-What kind of preparations are necessary, which interface methods should be implemented etc.
+This guide describes how to build a push provider plugin, what kind of preparations are necessary, which interface methods should be implemented etc.

 ### General Implementation